mdfnam/QnA/Ism as an Adverb.md

 # Ism as an Adverb

 ## Defining Adverb
 An adverb is a word that modifies a verb, an adjective, or another adverb.
 Adverbs typically provide information about how, when, where, or to what degree an action is performed.
+It is important to note that adverbs often end with `ly`.
 - **Adverb Modifying a Verb:** In the phrase 'He recites *beautifully*', the word "beautifully" is an adverb, modifying the verb "recites" and indicating how the action was performed.
 - **Adverb Modifying an Adjective:** In the phrase 'Your recitation is *very* beautiful', the word "very" is an adverb, modifying the adjective "beautiful" and indicating the degree or intensity of the beauty.
 - **Adverb Modifying Another Adverb:** In the phrase 'He recites *very* beautifully', the word "very" is an adverb, modifying the adverb "beautifully" and indicating the degree or intensity of the beauty in his recitation.